opentok/opentok-android-sdk-samples/README.md

     * Voice Only -- Shows how to implement a voice-only OpenTok session.
     * Audio device -- Shows how to use the audio driver API to implement a custom audio capturer and player.
+    * Emulator Hello World -- Shows how to correct the video orientation when testing in a virtual machine.

 5. Tap the Hello World link in the main view of the app.
 This launches the Hello World activity in a new view.